 Peter’s journey has taken him from Beirut to the Beltway – from a war zone to the war rooms of two U.S. presidential campaigns.
 He has advised major political figures, including Hillary Clinton, Arlen Specter, and John Kerry, and was described by the New York Times as “one of the most prominent political bloggers in the nation.”
 The Washington Post said that his early work in digital politics helped innovate “a whole new way of campaigning.”

 Peter was among the first internet staffers to work in a presidential campaign war room, directing online outreach and rapid response for John Kerry’s 2004 campaign.
 In 2006, he became Hillary Clinton’s senior digital strategist and was later named Internet Director for her 2008 presidential run.
-He continues to be a leading voice in Democratic politics, with regular cable news appearances and an active social media presence.
+Peter is the co-founder of Verrit with his wife Leela Daou and hosts The Daou of Politics, a podcast in partnership with Westwood One.

 Peter has crafted digital strategies for the UN Foundation, AARP, Action Against Hunger, Planned Parenthood, Intel, Department of Energy, Urban Initiative, Bloomberg Philanthropies, Clinton Global Initiative, and Campaign for Tobacco Free Kids, among others.